Best Time to Fly to Canada

 Tourists booking airline tickets to Canada should pack their maps - the provinces can get confusing.
 Here’s a quick breakdown of the regions for travelers: Western Canada consists of British Columbia and three provinces: Alberta, Saskatchewan, and Manitoba.
 Eastern Canada consists of Quebec, Ontario, New Brunswick, Prince Edward Island, Nova Scotia, and Newfoundland and Labrador.
 Northern Canada contains three territories: Yukon, Northwest Territories, and Nunavut.
 On your flight to Canada you’ll learn that each of the provinces has a slight independence from the national government, and each one boasts its own provincial symbol.

 When your flight to Canada arrives, you’ll be in one of the world's wealthiest nations and North America’s largest country.
-Influenced by the French and British, depending on where specifically you book a flight to Canada, will depend on the type of food, culture and attractions to experience.
+Influenced by the French and British, depending on where specifically you book a trip to Canada, will depend on the type of food, culture and attractions to experience.
 Regardless of where your Canada flight lands, a country full of character, culture and opportunity awaits.

 Back to top